-The Swiss Mercenaries - Fierce Fighting Unit of the Middle Ages
+The Swiss Army - Fierce Fighting Unit of the Middle Ages

 Swiss army (left) -- The Battle of Sempach 1386.
 From the Luzerner Schilling